 The 8 Major Hills of Athens

-Filopappou Hill takes its name from the Filopappou monument situated at its peak – an impressive carved stone structure dedicated to the Roman Commander Julius Antiochus Filopappos.
+The monument is an impressive carved stone structure dedicated to the Roman Commander Julius Antiochus Filopappos.

-Commander Filopappos was one of the most prominent Greeks to ever exist within the Roman Empire.
-After his passing, in 115BC, construction of the Filopappou monument was ordered.
-Filopappou himself was buried in a tomb within the hill.
+Commander Filopappos was one of the most prominent Ancient Greeks to ever exist within the Roman Empire.
+After his passing, in 115 BC, construction of the Filopappou funeral monument was ordered.

 The walk to the peak is pleasant and manageable for people of all ages and hiking abilities.
 A paved path leads you straight to the top from Filopappou’s entrance on Dionysiou Areopagitou.

-Several other paths and trails veer off from the main route, however.
-These are all equally worthy of exploration.
-One detour leads you to the hill of Pnyx, another to Socates’ prison, and another to the open air theatre of Dora Stratou.
+Several other paths and trails veer off from the main route and are all equally worthy of exploration.
+One detour leads you to the hill of Pnyx, another to Socates’ prison, and another to the open-air theatre of Dora Stratou.

 When you enter the Filopappou site, look out for the little wooden church on your right.
 This is the 12th-century church of Agios Demetrios Loumbardiaris.

 It may not be the oldest, but it is certainly one of the most charming churches in Athens.
-The church has been created in a unique style.
+The small church has been created in a unique style.

 Ardittos Hill sits adjacent to the spectacular marble Panathenaic Stadium.
 It is sandwiched between the districts of the Mets and Pangrati.